I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksunregisterworker.md

 <p>None</p>

 ## -remarks
 <p>The client must ensure that outstanding I/O initiated on any worker thread has been completed before unregistering the worker has been completed.
 This means canceling or completing outstanding I/O either before unregistering the worker, or before the worker item returns from its callback for the last time and is unregistered.
 Unregistering of a worker will wait for any currently queued work items to complete before returning. </p>

-<p>The client must ensure that outstanding I/O initiated on any worker thread has been completed before unregistering the worker has been completed.
-This means canceling or completing outstanding I/O either before unregistering the worker, or before the worker item returns from its callback for the last time and is unregistered.
-Unregistering of a worker will wait for any currently queued work items to complete before returning. </p>

 ## -requirements